The Vow

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Happy young married couple Paige and Leo are, well, happy.
 Then a car accident puts Paige into a life-threatening coma.
 Upon awakening she has lost the previous five years of memories, including those of her beloved Leo, her wedding, a confusing relationship with her parents, or the ending of her relationship with her ex-fiance.
 Despite these complications, Leo endeavors to win her heart again and rebuild their marriage.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Rachel McAdams's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure